RESEARCH

 Shared Experimental Facilities Supporting Research at KMU

 The Central Research Center is a shared experimental facility with devices ranging from general-purpose ones to the latest ones.
-Located on the 5th and 6th floors of the North Building of the Faculty of Medicine Building on the Hirakata Campus, the Center has open laboratory-style clinical central research center, imaging devices including confocal microscopes and electron microscopes, flow cytometry devices including 5 analyzers and 3 cell sorters, mass spectrometers, biochemistry devices including next-generation sequencers, 3D printers, and a P3 laboratory.
+Located on the 5th and 6th floors of the North Building of the Faculty of Medicine Building on the Hirakata Campus, the Center has open laboratory-style clinical central research center, imaging devices including confocal microscopes and electron microscopes, FCM equipments (4 cell sorters and 4 cell analyzers, including the latest cell sorter with image analysis function), mass spectrometers, biochemistry devices including next-generation sequencers and Biomolecular Interaction Analysis System, 3D printers, and a P3 laboratory.
 Taking into consideration of research environment changing with eras, new models are proactively introduced, and models are constantly updated.
-Five dedicated engineers manage research devices and support users to allow smooth access to devices.
+Nine staff manage research devices and support users to allow smooth access to devices.
 In addition, meetings of user representatives are regularly held with participation by representatives of each department for fair and democratic operations.
-The biobank started operation in AY 2021.

 Scroll Back to Top